Sections

 Tracking the labor market and jobs

 Monitoring the labor market is critical for understanding the state of the economy.
-Building on The Hamilton Project’s prior work documenting and explaining various aspects of the labor market, the data interactive “Tracking the labor market and jobs” allows users to explore trends in labor force participation, employment, and unemployment, among other indicators by demographic groups: sex, age, race/ethnicity, nativity, education, age of youngest child, and disability status.
-Users can see trends with and without seasonal adjustment for select series (when sample size allows).
+Building on The Hamilton Project’s prior work documenting and explaining various aspects of the labor market, the data interactive “Tracking the labor market and jobs” allows users to explore these trends.
+Users can track labor force participation, employment, and unemployment among other indicators by demographic groups: sex, age, race/ethnicity, nativity, education, age of youngest child, and disability status, with and without seasonal adjustment for select series about workers.
+Users can also track measures of job demand, separations, and labor market tightness by industry, state, and firm size.

 Step 1: Select labor market indicator

-At the top of the page, users first select one labor market indicator:
+At the top of each panel, users first select one labor market indicator:

 • Labor force participation

-We use Bureau of Labor Statistics (BLS) definitions for the labor market indicators; details can be found here.
+We use BLS definitions for the labor market indicators; more information on definitions can be found here for CPS indicators and here for JOLTS indicators.

 Labor force participation